crschnick/pdx_unlimiter/README.md

 With this editor you can edit any file that is saved in a Paradox text format.
 This includes EU4 and CK3 non-ironman savegames, all Stellaris savegames, and any game data files for mods and other purposes.
+You can use the included [Ironman converter](#ironman-converter) to also edit converted Ironman savegames.

 ![Editor](misc/editor.png)